 Boerne is one of the best small towns in Texas for nature lovers as it sits right on the Guadalupe River in the Texas Hill Country, an easy day trip from several Texas cities.

 Visitors will enjoy visiting the Hill Country Mile that is Boerne’s main street historic district.
-This area is a shoppers paradise and is packed with art galleries, eclectic home shops, antique shops, boutiques, and cafes.
+This area of this small town is a shoppers paradise and is packed with art galleries, eclectic home shops, antique shops, boutiques, and cafes.

-Nature lovers won’t want to miss Cibolo Nature Center and Guadalupe State Park.
+Nature lovers won’t want to miss Cibolo Nature Center, the Guadalupe River, and Guadalupe State Park .

-After a fun day of outdoor activities, spend the evening relaxing in one of the many wineries, distilleries, or breweries that call Boerne home.
+After a fun day of outdoor activities on this road trip, spend the evening relaxing in one of the many wineries, distilleries, or breweries that call Boerne home.

 Grapevine is one of the best small towns in Texas for family fun.
 Located in North Texas between Dallas and Fort Worth, Grapevine has loads of great activities for families and is an easy day trip from Dallas.